Jack Zorn Scholarship

-- Under no circumstances may the amount awarded exceed full tuition
+- Under no circumstances may the amount awarded exceed full tuition.

-- Tuition for Study Abroad is included, but other costs must be absorbed by
+- Tuition for Study Abroad is included, but other costs must be absorbed by the student.

 - Limited to classes required as part of the degree plan for a Bible major; student must pay tuition for any other classes at the standard hourly rate.

-- Recipients are required to take a minimum of two Bible courses per semester unless their adviser determines there's no possible way for this requirement to be met in a given semester.
+- Recipients are required to take a minimum of two Bible courses per semester unless their adviser determines there is no possible way for this requirement to be met in a given semester.
 Exceptions must be rare.
 Students requiring remedial courses may not be able to meet this requirement until completing necessary courses.

 - Mandatory attendance and participation in events to demonstrate ministry/Bible major intent will be required and determined by the Dean.